sriramgkn/sriramgkn.github.io/_posts/2024-03-08-experimenting.md

 title: Understanding backpropogation
 ---

 In this post, we will implement backpropogation using elementary arithmetic operations following [[1](#ref-1)].
-Tinker along on [colab](https://colab.research.google.com/drive/1go5G3Tx3mCh_jOqm5ES7YxIFDQ2Xwts2?usp=sharing) or clone our [repo](https://github.com/sriramgkn/micrograd-sri).
+Play along on [colab](https://colab.research.google.com/drive/1go5G3Tx3mCh_jOqm5ES7YxIFDQ2Xwts2?usp=sharing) or clone our [repo](https://github.com/sriramgkn/micrograd-sri).

 We also recommend cloning the original micrograd repository by Andrej Karpathy [[2](#ref-2)].
 The approach in micrograd is modeled after the dynamic computational graph of Pytorch [[3](#ref-3)], with the mindset of getting to a operationally minimal implementation of backpropogation.
 This post is not a guide on training neural networks or the numerous subtleties associated with training.
 It is meant to be short introduction to automatic differentiation.